 The next link bias in our implementation is to look for a 1-to-1 mapping between roles and positions.
-That is, the child only considered links that involved a single syntactic position or thematic role (e.g., AGENT \rightarrow subject), rather than allowing disjunctive options that involve multiple syntactic positions or multiple thematic roles (e.g., AGENT or PATIENT \rightarrow subject; PATIENT \rightarrow subject or object).
+That is, the modeled child only considered links that involved a single syntactic position or thematic role (e.g., AGENT $\rightarrow$ subject), rather than allowing disjunctive options that involved multiple syntactic positions or multiple thematic roles (e.g., AGENT OR PATIENT $\rightarrow$ subject; PA-TIENT $\rightarrow$ subject or object).
 As this bias applies to links, which are language-specific, we list this bias as domain-specific.
-In terms of its origin, this bias might be thought of as similar to (and thus derived from) the mutual exclusivity bias young children often show during early word learning (Markman & Wachtel, 1988; Golinkoff, Hirsh-Pasek, Bailey, & Wenger, 1992), where they assume each word refers to a distinct referent.
+In terms of its origin, this bias might be thought of as similar to (and thus derived from) the mutual exclusivity bias that young children often show during early word learning (Markman & Wachtel, 1988; Golinkoff, Hirsh-Pasek, Bailey, & Wenger, 1992), where they assume each word refers to a distinct referent.
 It remains an open question what the origins of the mutual exclusivity bias are (Clark, 1988; Markman & Wachtel, 1988; Golinkoff, Mervis, & Hirsh-Pasek, 1994; Markman, Wasow, & Hansen, 2003; Frank, Goodman, & Tenenbaum, 2009), in particular whether they are innate and/or language-specific.
 However, if the 1-to-1 bias is indeed derived from it, the 1-to-1 bias would therefore be domain-specific and derived.